Chrysler Royal: Chrysler Royal (six cylinder engine)

+1948 models built after 1 December 1948 were officially designated as First Series 1949 models.

 The Royal replaced the Chrysler Six that the company originated with in 1925, and the Royal remained the 6-cylinder entry-level model for Chrysler until it was dropped at the end of 1950 model year, making the Chrysler Windsor the entry-level car for the 1951 model year.
 Pre-war models were offered in two wheelbase lengths, with coupes and sedans available on the shorter wheelbase, while seven-passenger sedan and limousine were offered on the longer wheelbase.
 While it was the most affordable Chrysler, it was still a well equipped car with luxurious attention to detail as it was above DeSoto Custom, Dodge Custom and Plymouth De Luxe.

+Later use of the Royal name by Chrysler

 The Royal name was revived by Chrysler Australia in 1957 for an Australian produced model based on the 1953 Plymouth.
 The "royal" model name was also revived for the 1955 North American Dodge Royal.

 The name was later applied as a trim level of the Chrysler Newport from 1970 to 1972; It was also used on Dodge Ram pickup trucks and vans until the early 1990s.